ChickenSLAYER94/wordpress-aws-dockerswarm/README.md

     sudo docker swarm init --advertise-addr <ip-address-of-node>
     ```

-    Note: The output will provide a "docker swarm join" command that should be executed on the worker nodes.
-Prior to that, ensure that port 2377 is allowed inbound on the manager node's security group.
+    Note: The output will provide a "docker swarm join ..." command that should be executed on the worker nodes.
+Prior to that, ensure that port 2377 is allowed in inbound rule on the manager node's security group.

-4. **Create Worker Nodes**: Connect to each worker node separately and execute the "docker swarm join" command obtained from the manager node.
+4. **Create Worker Nodes**: Connect to each worker node separately and execute the "docker swarm join ..." command obtained from the manager node.

 5. **Check Node Status**: Use the following command on the manager node to verify the status of all nodes: